PEPSys-group/PEPSys-group.github.io/team/fp.md

 # Projects and other Inquiries

 Being dedicated to real-world systems and the respectively arising intricacies in bringing privacy and policy-aligned technologies into practice, I particularly enjoy spotting new challenges from and validating my reseearch results in real-world usecases.
-National and international projects as well as a broad variety of other collaborations with partners from research and industry are thus integral to my work.
+National and international projects as well as a broad variety of other collaborations with partners from research and industry are thus integral to my work (some exemplary previous projects are listed in our [projects section](/projects)).
 For respective inquiries, just get in touch and drop me a line.

 # Micro-CV